outlier-detection/utsd/README.md

 git subtree push --prefix out origin gh-pages
 ```

-Note that the max [file size on Github is 100MB](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) and the [max size of a single push is 2GB](https://stackoverflow.com/questions/38768454/repository-size-limits-for-github-com), it might thus be necessary to split large files in the out folder and use multiple pushes.
+Note that the max [file size on GitHub is 100MB](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) and the [max size of a single push is 2GB](https://stackoverflow.com/questions/38768454/repository-size-limits-for-github-com), it might thus be necessary to split large files in the out folder and use multiple pushes.